California Sexual Assault Lawyers

 Sexual Assault At Home Liability

 Many sexual assault incidents happen at home.
 According to the University of California-Santa Cruz, the majority of SA incidents involve assailants who are familiar with the survivor.
 Perpetrators may include family members, partners, or acquaintances.
-Survivors can file claims against abusers.
+Survivors may have the right to pursue civil claims against the abuser.
 In some cases, landlords or housing authorities may be liable if they ignore known threats.

 Workplace Sexual Assault Liability